On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

+The reader may note that in rank higher than $1$, $\cD(\cO_L|\cO_K)$ is not necessarily equal to the annihilator of $\Omega_{\cO_L|\cO_K}\,$; this fact has already been observed in \cite{Th1}.
+For the computation of annihilators in arbitrary rank, see Section~\ref{sectann}.
+For the different of a finite unibranched extension $(L|K,v)$ with $vL=vK$, see Theorem~\ref{prop}.

-\parm Finally, let us give further characterizations of independent defect, and in particular address the question whether they can be given by a simple condition in $(K,v)$.
+\parm Finally, let us give further characterizations of independent defect, and in particular show that it can be characterized by a simple condition in $(K,v)$ (which is an important point in \cite{JK}).
 If $z$ is an element and $S$ a subset of some valued field $(L,v)$, then we set